mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-03-08-lab-4-writeup.markdown

 ![located overlay image]({{ site.baseurl }}/assets/images/lab4/located-overlay.png)

 The `cone_locator` node reads the `cone_mask` topic published by the `cone_thresholder` node and finds the cone in the mask.
-It does this using scipy’s labeling feature.
+It does this using scipy's labeling feature.
 The `cone_mask` is first turned into a binary image by thresholding it at `127/255`.
 This throws away potentially useful information, but is a simplification which allows for using simple labeling.
 It then uses [`scipy.ndimage.measurements.label`](https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html) to find the unique connected blobs which are white in the binary image.
 These are the objects which are cone-colored, like the cone, other far away cones of other teams, and our shoes.
 It selects the largest cone by visual area and finds the bounding box of that.
 It publishes the location of the largest such blob to a `cone` topic of type `CameraObjectsStamped`.

 The definition of the message types is as follows: